ivoilic/parcel-starter/README.md

 ## What is ZEIT Now?

 ZEIT Now is a zero config tool for deploying projects.
 You'll need to sign up for a free account with [ZEIT](https://zeit.co/home).
-You can also setup your project to deploy on push.
-This parcel-starter is setup so your project won't require additional setup to deploy with ZEIT!
+You can also setup your project to deploy on push. parcel-starter is setup so your project won't require additional setup to deploy with ZEIT!

 ## What's included?